 After evaluating these factors, a physician can assign a stage to breast cancer.
 The physician may then use this information to describe the cancer, determine the patient’s prognosis and plan treatment.

-Breast cancer staging typically begins with a physical examination, imaging scans and a biopsy of a tumor tissue sample.
-The most common method of staging breast cancer uses the TNM system, which involves an analysis of three key measures:
+After a breast cancer diagnosis is confirmed, the staging process typically begins with a physical examination, imaging scans and a biopsy of a tumor tissue sample.
+The most common method of staging breast cancer uses the American Joint Committee on Cancer (AJCC) TNM system, which involves an analysis of three key measures: